 This Macedonian king, who died suddenly in 323 at age 33, lived between the events of the Old Testament and the New.
 However, Alexander the Great’s short reign would fulfill prophecy and influence Christendom.
 As for prophecy, Daniel forecasted that Alexander’s empire would be divided in four directions after his death—and it was!
 (See Daniel 11:4) As for influencing Christendom, Alexander spread the Greek language before he died—which was the primary language of the New Testament!
-This act of “Hellenization”, as the spread of Greek culture and language was called, gave more people of the time period the ability to read the Scriptures and know the living God.
+This act of “Hellenization,” as the spread of Greek culture and language was called, gave more people of the time period the ability to read the Scriptures and know the living God.
 This is a good lesson on the fulfillment of prophecy, God’s sovereignty, and the value of the Scriptures.

 3. Resurrection of Jesus Christ (c.
 A.D.
 33)

 Of all the ticks on the timeline, the death and resurrection of Jesus Christ stands unique.
 In fact, most of the world today would divide time itself by the life of Christ.
 (B.C. for “Before Christ” and A.D. for Anno Domini, “The year of our Lord.”)
-Jesus taught that he was God (John 5:18; John 10:30-31) and was stoned and put to death for that claim.
+Jesus taught that he was God (John 5:18; John 10:30-31) and was stoned and later crucified for that claim.
 But He demonstrated His divinity through his bodily resurrection after three days in the grave!
 Why the sacrifice?
 Because He loves us!
 (John 3:16) This event in history is a lesson on the meaning and purpose of life itself—and a celebration of redemption through the blood shed at Calvary and the empty tomb that followed.

 4. Fall of the Western Roman Empire (A.D.
 476)